Reviewed by Sarah Mitchell, Child Passenger Safety Writer & Researcher | Researching car seat safety since 2018 | Last Updated: April 2026

 No-rethread harness

 On older seats you have to unthread the harness from the back of the shell and move it up a slot as your baby grows.
 Newer seats use a no-rethread system that adjusts from the front with a simple pull.
-Worth the small price bump – you will adjust the harness many times over the life of the seat.
+Worth the small price bump because you will adjust the harness many times over the life of the seat, and a misaligned harness is the most common cause of unsafe installs at the harness-fit step.

 Clear, lockable recline indicator

-Newborns need the seat at a specific recline angle (usually 30-45 degrees to the horizontal).
+Newborns need the seat at a specific recline angle (usually 30 to 45 degrees from horizontal) so their airway stays open.
 A visible bubble level or angle indicator makes this easy to check.
 Some vehicles have sloped back seats that force you to use the seat’s built-in recline adjusters or a tightly-rolled towel under the front of the base.
+If the angle is wrong, your baby’s chin can drop to their chest and restrict breathing, which is why the recline check is non-negotiable.

 European belt path (optional but useful)

-When you need to install the seat without the base (e.g. in a rental car or a rideshare), a European belt path routes the seat belt around the back of the shell, which gives a much tighter install than the American belt path alone.
+When you need to install the seat without the base (for example, in a rental car or a rideshare), a European belt path routes the seat belt around the back of the shell, which gives a much tighter install than the American belt path alone.
 See our detailed guide on installing an infant seat without the base.
+If you travel often or use rideshare regularly, prioritize a seat with this option.

 High rear-facing weight limit

 An infant seat with a 35-pound rear-facing limit gives you more runway before you need to buy a convertible seat.
-Most babies stay in an infant seat until they hit the height limit (top of head within 1 inch of shell), not the weight limit – but a higher weight limit still matters for bigger babies.
+Most babies stay in an infant seat until they hit the height limit (top of head within one inch of the shell), not the weight limit, but a higher weight limit still matters for bigger babies.
+Plan for the seat to last 9 to 15 months in active use.

 Features that are nice-to-have